capr/luapower-work/terra/tr.md

   * the list of specified OpenType features changes.

 _Sub-segments_ inside a single segment are also created whenever the text color or opacity changes, but other properties don't.
-This is necessary because cutting segments at color-change boundaries and shaping those separately would not always lead to correct output (eg. ligatures would not be formed between segments).
+Sub-segments are needed because cutting new segments at color-change boundaries and shaping those separately would not always lead to correct output (eg. ligatures cannot be formed between segments).

 ## Shaping